2. Differences in Politics and Thought

-If COVID-19 is a case of once-in-a-hundred-year pandemic, the expected “transition” and “change” also must be of that scale.
+If COVID-19 is a case of a once-in-a-hundred-year pandemic, the expected “transition” and “change” also must be of that scale.

 Relativization of country as unit

 Especially in recent years, the trend of the nationalism with a strong sense of discrimination has become remarkable as if it is going against such a borderless trend.
 But that is not because there is a growing sense of belonging to a state, except for the Chinese case.
-Rather because, we can rely on is no longer a country, and we begin to find our significance in smaller units.
+Rather it is because, what we can rely on is no longer a country, and we begin to find our significance in smaller units.